crate/cloud-tutorials/docs/edge.rst

 Some Kubernetes knowledge, especially regarding networking and storage, is recommended when using CrateDB Edge, especially when using it as-is.
-If you're uncertain, you may benefit from using CrateDB Edge in combination with :ref:`tools <edge-tools>` as described at the end of this tutorial.
+If you're uncertain, you may benefit from using CrateDB Edge in combination with :ref:`cloud providers or third-party tools <edge-providers>` as described further down in this tutorial.

 ..
 NOTE::
     A special note about bare metal Kubernetes clusters: CrateDB Edge should